-Despite the Papillon’s long flowing coat, it isn’t prone to mats or tangles, so a weekly or twice-weekly brush is all that’s needed to keep it in excellent condition.
+Despite the Papillon’s long flowing coat, it isn’t prone to mats or tangles.
+Brushing this Spaniels coat weekly or twice-weekly is all that’s needed to keep it in excellent condition.
 Papillons are always parti-coloured – white with patches of any other colour.

 Regardless of the Papillon’s delicate looks and butterfly ears, this is a sturdy little dog that likes to be active.
 If you are looking for a lapdog, the Papillon is unlikely to fill that role comfortably.

 As an active companion, agility or obedience champion the Papillon is a loving and affectionate choice.

 The Phalene or ‘moth-eared’ Spaniel is the floppy-eared version of the Papillon.
 In fact, both Papillon and Phalene puppies can come from the same litter.

 While the Phalene was the earliest form of the Papillon, it was the butterfly eared version of this small dog that gained popularity in the nineteenth and twentieth century.